RaymondGsc/generator-vue-boilerplate/README.md

 ## Introduction

-### Node Rest Api
+### Vue Boilerplate

-A simple template for building a node restful api service
+A simple template for building a webapp based on vue2.0

 ### Technology Stack
 - Vue.js